 Animal Control Questionnaire Survey” annually.
 The

-purpose of the questionnaire is to find about the actual
+purpose of the questionnaire is to know about the actual

 conditions of the dogs/cats that are destroyed at the local